Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 Important things like card, user persona, and scenario information are pulled in first thing in the "Story Primers" category (Loom does not use the default Sillytavern prompts for those, hence why those are still in but off later).

+-- Insert Picture of this here --

-Then comes the core instructions and modes for the Loom, I'll go over these later.
+Then comes the core instructions and modes for the Loom.
+Human Controls User and Sov Hand are the two options here.
+The former limits control of {{user}} to only you, the Human.
+The latter is more complex, see the appendix for details on Sov Hand.

 ### Lumia Definitions and Personalities

 Then Lumia definitions (physical description) and personalities.
 Loom's main claim to fame is that it causes the AI to assume the role of a storyteller called Lumia.
 There are dozens of Lumias with different personalities available through an extension I'll talk about later by the same dev of Loom.
 For now, you get 7 personalities built in with a custom option to allow pulling in extra lumias from the extension.

+-- Insert Picture of this here --

 One thing to keep in mind under personalities is "Weave Lock".
 This helps mitigate the personality from affecting the story too much.

+-- Insert Picture of this here --

 ### Various Story and Response related Categories

 Then the rest of the toggles are all things that affect the generated story, like the point of view of the storyteller, genres, narrative styles, plot progression options, response length options, text formatting, prose guidelines, dialogue options, nsfw options, and story details.

+-- Insert Picture of this here --

 ### Utilities and Trackers

 Utilities and Trackers are categories that have little useful utilities like OOC commentary, time lookups, summarization utilities, and the like.
 Trackers are various little trackers that help Lumia keep track of what has happened thus far in the story.

+-- Insert Picture of this here --

 ### Story Details

 After that is Story Details, where the only important things are World History (Lorebooks) and the optional extension summarization toggle (I'll go over this later) which is off by default. **The reason this section is full of turned off toggles is because Loom does not use them.
 But if you delete them, Sillytavern breaks, so we leave them here and off.**

+-- Insert Picture of this here --

 ### Chat History